 The fifth World Cup saw the Swiss attempt the first simple logo.
 A combination of globe, football and Swiss flag.

-Back to the tried and tested poster look for 1958.
-We might argue that it's also promoting the 'route-one' brand of football for northern Europe.
+Back to the tried and tested poster look for the 1958 World Cup.
+We might argue that it's also promoting the 'route one' brand of football for northern Europe.

 Half a ball, half a globe, a stadium, and a flag.
 Job done.

 The Jules Rimet trophy pops up in the 1966 logo.
 Still gleaming nicely in front of a retro ball and a Union flag.